All Episodes

 I just think they're in over their heads and are incompetent.

-Is that your theory, or do you think they're making these mistakes for another reason?
+Or do you think they're making these mistakes for another reason?

-No, no, Mark, uh, there's a reason you're such a popular talk show host, and that's because you're dead on right.
+No, no, Mark, there's a reason you're such a popular talk show host, and that's because you're dead on right.

 That's exactly.